 The Sustainiac pickup comes with a special design feature that allowed us to let notes ring for as long as we wanted.
 We really liked the 3-way switch design that gives different sustain flavors.
 We were able to choose between fundamental, mix, and a rich harmonic-type sustain by using the aforementioned switch.

 After playing in the neck position for a while, we moved on to the Apocalypse humbucker on the bridge.
 Here we got a more traditional type of design, as this pickup features Alnico magnets.
 With a forward and aggressive tone that was rich, the bridge pickup gave us a fantastic option for playing metal.
-By combining these different pickups, Scheckter gave us a versatile Explorer-type guitar with the E-1 FR S Special Edition.
+By combining these different pickups, Schecter gave us a versatile Explorer-type guitar with the E-1 FR S Special Edition.

 We also liked how fast this guitar’s ebony fingerboard and 3-piece Mahogany set-neck design felt in our hands, with a nice 12″-16″ compound radius for greater comfort.
 With long sustain and a fast attack, this guitar also features a “C” neck profile with a Fender-like 25.5″ scale length.

 The final touch that shredders will love is the Floyd Rose 1500 Series tremolo bridge.
 This tremolo felt reliable at all times and gave us great stability even when pushed hard for some dive bombs.
-In short, this guitar is a fantastic choice for folks that like to play fast in metal or similar styles.
+In short, this guitar is a fantastic choice for folks who like to play fast in metal or similar styles.

 Verdict: The Schecter E-1 FR S Special Edition is a good option for fast shredders that gravitate towards metal.
 With a Sustainiac humbucker in the neck position that gives you three levels of sustain, to an Alnico-based pickup on the bridge, this guitar is a great option for very fast and distorted playing.